 - 24. The operation of the Register is overseen by the Sub-Committee on Lords' Conduct, assisted by the Registrar of Lords' Interests.
 The Registrar is available to advise members of the House, and may consult the Sub-Committee when necessary. - 25.
 A member who acts on the advice of the Registrar in determining what is a relevant interest satisfies fully the requirements of the Code of Conduct in that regard.
 However, the final responsibility for deciding whether or not to participate in proceedings to which that interest is relevant rests with the member concerned. - 26.
-The Sub-Committee on Lords' Conduct reviews the Code of Conduct once each Parliament.
-Its findings, along with any recommended changes to the Code, are reported to the House. - 27.
-The Sub-Committee also keeps the Guide to the Code of Conduct under regular review; recommended changes are reported to the House and will not take effect until agreed by the House.
+The Sub-Committee on Lords' Conduct keeps the Code of Conduct and the Guide to the Code of Conduct under regular review.
+Recommended changes are reported to the House and take effect when agreed by the House.